Imports Aren't Running Automatically

 The first time an import runs it will always take longer as it needs to import all images and other media for the first time.
 Subsequent imports will process a lot quicker as as only new or updated media will then be imported.

-If an import is timing out you generally have one of two options:
+If an import is timing out you generally have one of three options:

 Option 1: Increase timeout settings on the server